CAT 2017 NEWS

 Ans.
 I took help from the following websites:

 Ans.
-I followed the Career Launcher study books, TIME study books.
+I followed the Career Launcher study books and TIME study books.

 Ans.
 I followed the following books for English: